ataraxao/drex/README.md

 ### Step 2 — Select an implementation path (make it real)
 The agreement is **not operative** until the account is actually implemented with the required control split.

-Use the Appendix (“Implementation Paths”) to pick a feasible custody/control setup, such as:
+Use the contract’s Appendix (“Implementation Paths”) to pick a feasible custody/control setup, such as:
 - LLC brokerage + administrator LPOA + transfer/recipient locks, or
 - directed trust / escrow-style custody, or
 - institutional/RIA custody with controlled disbursements.